wichaisw/colt-algorithm-course/README.md

 - A linked list of nodes that point to the next node.
 - Doesn't have index, unlike array.
 - It's a foundation for Stacks & Queues data structure.
-- Pros: Good for adding and removing member at the beginning, because it doesn't have re-index the whole array.
+- Pros: Good for adding and removing member at the beginning, because it doesn't have to re-index the whole array.
 - Cons: Have to travel the whole list, can't access by index.
 Not suitable for random accessing.
 - Time Complexity:
     - Insertion: O(1)